Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Results

-We can also examine the one-point statistics of the reconstruction and compare with the theoretical expectation that it should follow the normal product distribution (Eq.~\eqref{eq:normalproductdist}).
-The one-point function for the SMICA and Commander reconstructions is shown in Fig.~\ref{fig:cmb_onept} as compared with the expected normal product distribution using empirical measurements of the pixel variance of the $\xi(\hat{n})$ and $\zeta(\hat{n})$ input filtered fields.
-Overall, the agreement is quite good, at the $\mathcal{O}(10\%)$ level as shown in the inset.
-We note that some difference between the empirical one-point function and the normal product distribution is to be expected, since the filtered fields $\xi(\hat{n})$ and $\zeta(\hat{n})$ retain some pixel-pixel correlations and are not themselves Gaussian fields.
-Coarse-graining to large angular scales, the distribution of pixel values approaches a Gaussian.
-On the angular scales we consider, it is therefore an excellent approximation to treat the reconstruction as a random Gaussian field that, in the absence of a signal, is fully characterized by the constant estimator variance.
+We also examine the one-point statistics of the reconstructions and compare with the theoretically expected normal product distribution (Eq.~\eqref{eq:normalproductdist}).
+For all reconstructions besides Commander, we find $s \simeq 5 \times 10^{-2}$ and $k \simeq 8.5$.
+These values of skewness and kurtosis are consistent with our estimates above for the contribution from the intrinsic non-Gaussianity of the unWISE blue map.
+The Commander reconstruction has several hundred pixels with extreme values that drive the skewness and kurtosis to $s=1.3$ and $k=260$.
+Masking pixels with values greater than 15 standard deviations in magnitude brings the skewness and kurtosis in line with the other component separated maps.
+Coarse-graining to large angular scales, the distribution of pixel values in each case approaches a Gaussian with the expected variance based on Eq.~\eqref{eq:pixelnoise}.
+On large angular scales, it is therefore an excellent approximation to treat the reconstruction as a random Gaussian field that, in the absence of a signal, is fully characterized by the constant estimator variance.